tud-hri/joan/docs/example-usage-and-testing.md

 !!! note We also have a bit more info on running JOAN [here](firststeps-joan-run.md).

+The example experiment assets (see first step) include a folder called ExpectedTestResults.
+This folder contains a screen capture of what the complete test process should look like.

 Steps:

 - If you haven't already done so: download the example experiment assets [(link)](https://www.dropbox.com/s/6v35q307dosin55/120222_JOAN_Assets.zip?dl=0){target="_blank"} and unpack